Shipping Perishable

 Photo by CHUTTERSNAP on Unsplash

-Fundamentally, pharma logistics require special conditions to store drugs, and preferably fast delivery.
+Fundamentally, pharma logistics require special conditions to store drugs, and preferably fast delivery through reliable pharmaceutical transportation services.

-Air transportation is the fastest option, especially for long distances.
-However, due to limited equipment, standardisation and transparency, and high costs involved, sea transportation is more prevalent and preferred nowadays for large shipments.
+Air transportation is the fastest option, especially for long distances and time-sensitive medical shipments.
+However, due to limited equipment, standardisation and transparency, and high costs involved, sea transportation is more prevalent and preferred nowadays for large shipments and intermodal pharmaceutical transport.

-Sea transportation can easily accommodate specialised refrigerated containers (reefers) and better supply chain organisation.
-Overall, despite the high risk involved during drug handling, road and sea carriers seem best placed to control the whole pharma shipping process with refrigeration mechanisms.
+Sea transportation can easily accommodate specialised refrigerated containers (reefers) and a better supply chain organisation.
+Overall, despite the high risk involved during drug handling, road and sea carriers seem best placed to control the whole pharma shipping process with refrigeration mechanisms and end-to-end cold chain management.

-These mechanisms, like offshore reefer containers, allow consistent control of the conditions in which the pharma products are kept, as well as transportation of pharma that requires unique temperature ranges.
+These mechanisms, like offshore reefer containers, allow consistent control of the conditions in which the pharma products are kept, as well as transportation of pharma that requires unique temperature ranges — from cryogenic shipping for certain biologics to ambient storage for stable compounds.

 Read: “Offshore reefer container temperature range.”

-Besides appropriate temperature management, shippers also need to keep a keen eye on air humidity.
+Besides appropriate temperature management and temperature monitoring systems, shippers also need to keep a keen eye on air humidity.
 For example, medicinal products should not be in direct contact with ice packs.

-Additionally, pharma products should be collected directly from the manufacturer or a warehouse, with the entire journey documented– for example, time, changes in container temperatures, etc.
+Additionally, pharma products should be collected directly from the manufacturer or a warehouse, with the entire journey documented– for example, time, changes in container temperatures, and chain of custody verification as part of track and trace requirements.

 Overall, the pharma logistics cold chain process is underpinned by four key steps:

-• Supply: This initial phase involves manufacturing and packaging the drugs, vaccines or pharmaceutical products.
+• Supply: This initial phase involves manufacturing and packaging the drugs, vaccines or pharmaceutical products using validated packaging solutions.

 • Transportation: This next step typically involves transporting the pharma products in refrigerated or insulated containers/trucks.
-Usually, these trucks/containers usually undergo routine inspections to ensure they are in optimal condition to maintain inventory at correct temperatures.
+Usually, these trucks/containers undergo routine inspections to ensure they are in optimal condition to maintain inventory at the correct temperatures and prevent temperature excursions.

-• Market: This last step in the pharma cold chain logistics process focuses on the delivery to the final destination where the pharma products are sold or administered.
+• Market: This last step in the pharma cold chain logistics process focuses on last-mile pharmaceutical delivery to the final destination where the pharma products are sold or administered.

-Drug distributors typically commit themselves to following a variety of standardised rules.
-For example, drugs being stored in suitable conditions at any moment to avoid the risk of contamination by external factors.
+Drug distributors typically commit themselves to following a variety of standardised rules for shipping pharmaceuticals, including GDP guidelines.
+For example, drugs should be stored in suitable conditions at all times to avoid the risk of contamination by external factors.

-Drug distributors also have a duty to institute procedures for tracking medicines and locating defective products to take them out of circulation.
+Drug distributors also have a duty to institute procedures for tracking medicines through pharmaceutical serialisation and locating defective products to take them out of circulation — a process governed by track and trace requirements in most markets.

-Generally, pharma transportation regulations encompass everything from refrigerated vehicle designs and temperature-control abilities to warding off potential contamination.
+Generally, pharma transportation regulations encompass everything from refrigerated vehicle designs and temperature-control abilities to warding off potential contamination and meeting FDA shipping requirements or EU GDP standards.

 Similar to other time-sensitive and hazardous materials, sensitive pharma products require strict, documented and standardised training procedures covering:

-• Cleanliness: Any area pharma products spend time at cannot risk contamination.
+• Cleanliness: Any area where pharma products spend time at cannot risk contamination and must meet pharmaceutical quality assurance standards.

 • Protection: As pharma products can be a prime target for theft.
 For example, shipments of opioids are usually targeted by thieves.
-As such, it’s imperative to ensure that drugs arrive at hospitals or pharmacies with unbroken seals.
+As such, it’s imperative to ensure that drugs arrive at hospitals or pharmacies with unbroken seals — maintaining pharmaceutical integrity throughout transit.

-• Documentation: Documentation is arguably the bread and butter of pharma logistics.
-This means that pieces of training should cover good record keeping.
+• Documentation: Documentation is arguably the bread and butter of pharma logistics and pharmaceutical regulatory compliance.
+This means that training should cover good record-keeping in accordance with WHO pharmaceutical guidelines and regional regulations.

 What are the risks involved in shipping pharmaceuticals?

 For example, without proper temperature control mechanisms, drugs can become ineffective or even deadly.
-In fact, a minor change of as little as three degrees in temperature can ruin a drug product.
+In fact, a minor temperature excursion of as little as three degrees in temperature can ruin a drug product and compromise drug potency preservation.

-This is because more specialised pharmaceuticals come with more stringent temperature requirements.
+This is because more specialised pharmaceuticals — including biologic drug transportation, vaccine shipping requirements, and clinical trial logistics — come with more stringent temperature requirements.
 So, it is imperative to always communicate with shippers your unique freight needs in order to have safe delivery.

-With this in mind, shippers must also always be diligent and proactively keep a keen eye on their temperature logs to prolong the effectiveness of drugs.
+With this in mind, shippers must also always be diligent and proactively keep a keen eye on their temperature logs using temperature monitoring systems to prolong the effectiveness of drugs and prevent pharmaceutical spoilage.

 Another risk is theft.
 As alluded to earlier, prescription drugs like opioids usually attract bad actors.
-Therefore, most pharmaceutical warehouses are encouraged to institute high-security measures.
+Therefore, most pharmaceutical warehouses are encouraged to institute high-security measures as part of their drug distribution network protocols.
 However, most theft incidences occur while in transit.

 1. Packaging is crucial

-Because pharma packages are prone to shifting during the shipment process, it is important to ensure proper packaging.
-To further exacerbate issues, during the shifting process chemical reactions of the products can be altered.
-Or equipment could break.
+Because pharma packages are prone to shifting during the shipment process, it is important to ensure proper pharmaceutical-grade packaging.
+To further exacerbate issues, during the shifting process, the chemical reactions of the products can be altered.
+Or the equipment could break.

-To avoid the losses that could occur from such unpredictable occurrences, pharma products need to be appropriately fitted into containers with packaging options like individual compartments, ice, or even added light mechanisms.
+To avoid the losses that could occur from such unpredictable occurrences, pharma products need to be appropriately fitted into containers with validated packaging solutions like individual compartments, ice, or even added light mechanisms for contamination prevention.

 2. Maintaining and tracking pharmaceutical temperatures

-The integrity of the cold chain is one of the most important elements of pharma supply chain management.
-Most pharmaceuticals need storage between 55-77 degrees Fahrenheit.
+The integrity of the cold chain is one of the most important elements of pharmaceutical supply chain management.
+Most pharmaceuticals need storage between 55-77 °F (approximately 13-25°C for controlled room temperature products), while vaccines and biologics typically require 2-8°C (36-46°F).

-Unfortunately, temperature fluctuations of only a few degrees can damage the efficacy of some products.
-So, “controlled” room temperatures are recommended that do not fluctuate drastically.
+Unfortunately, temperature fluctuations of only a few degrees can damage the efficacy of some products and lead to temperature excursions that compromise the entire shipment.
+So, “controlled” room temperatures are recommended that do not fluctuate drastically, monitored through temperature monitoring systems.

 3. Choosing the right reefer containers

-An active cold chain needs transportation modules with built-in cooling units designed to maintain constant temperatures.
+An active cold chain needs transportation modules with built-in cooling units designed to maintain constant temperatures for pharmaceutical cold chain integrity.
 The modules are referred to as “reefers” and offer a regulated environment to protect pharma contents against external changes in temperature.

-Such containers or trailers typically maintain sealed walls and even reflective roofs to block sun rays to prevent materials from rotting, deteriorating, or becoming hazardous.
+Such containers or trailers typically maintain sealed walls and even reflective roofs to block sun rays to prevent materials from rotting, deteriorating, or becoming hazardous — essential features for shipping pharmaceuticals internationally.

 Check out the range of products under offshore reefer containers at MGSIcestorm.